This program is listed on the AZ Eligible Training Provider List.

 Master SD Trainer Apprenticeship Program

 The FSDS has recently become the only program in the nation to gain approval at the state level as a Master SD Trainer Apprenticeship Program.
 The difference between a lead trainer and a master trainer is that in the latter case, the trainer has acquired the skills needed to train the next generation of trainers as well as manage and expand a SD training program.
-An apprentice position is a full time position.
+An apprentice position is available dependent on funding.
 Individuals will be able to earn credentials as a trainer at four levels:

-This robust program offers 4,000 hours of on the job training PLUS an additional 288 hours of related technical instruction.
+This robust program requires 2,000 hours of on-the-job training PLUS an additional 288 hours of related technical instruction.
 Though other programs claim to provide apprentice training, this is the only program in AZ approved by the state.
 As such, the FSDS program is subject to the type of regulation and oversight needed to provide public assurance of services.
-At each level students will take three courses, each the rough equivalent of a 3 credit college course.
+At each level students will take three courses, each the rough equivalent of a 3-credit college course.

 Our apprenticeship program has been approval by the AZ Dept. of Veterans Services to permit veterans to access the GI benefits.
 We have also been accepted into the Be Connected Program as a carefully vetted military service program.